aarciab/zopa-quote/README.md

 2) I am sending you the .exe that I created, the URL for GitHub and also the whole project zipped.

-3) Maybe I use a locomotor machine to carry out a simple job (refering to Spring Batch), but I did not wanted to give you guys a simple solution ;).
+3) Maybe I use a locomotor machine to carry out a simple job (refering to Spring Batch), but I did not want to give you guys a simple solution ;).